Oscillating Multi Tool Guide: 10 Uses for Your Multi-Tool

-Here at SGS Engineering, we believe an oscillating multi-tool is an essential part of any DIY tool box.
-This versatile tool you'll find is often your "go-to" all purpose fix-it tool.
-Whether you're cutting, scraping, sawing or sanding, the convenience of a multi-tool often wins out over other more specific power tools.
+Here at SGS Engineering, we believe that an oscillating multi-tool is an essential part of any DIY tool box.
+It’s a versatile tool that you'll find will often be your "go-to", all-purpose fix-it tool.
+From cutting to scraping, sawing or sanding, the convenience of a multi-tool often wins out over more specific power tools.
 And, don’t forget, our experts can help you choose the best multi-tool for the job at hand too.

 Not sure if one of these multi-purpose tools is the right choice for your toolbox or next project?
-Here's a list of 10 of our favourite uses for an oscillating multi-tool - we hope they'll give you a bit of inspiration for your own DIY projects – and show just what a multi-tool is truly capable of:
+Here's a list of our 10 favourite uses for an oscillating multi-tool.
+We hope they'll give you a bit of inspiration for your own DIY projects – and show just what a multi-tool is truly capable of:

 1. Trimming pipes and screws